Valeria Bystritskaia

 Valeria Bystritskaia (born 20 June 1986 in Moscow) is a Russian-German actress, model and beauty pageant titleholder.
 She was born to a Ukrainian Jewish mother and Russian father, and moved to Germany with her mother at age 7 to escape antisemitism in Russia.
 She was elected on 7 July 2011 in Berlin during the Berlin fashion Week as Miss Universe Germany 2011.

 She represented Germany at Miss Universe 2011 on 12 September 2011 in São Paulo in Brazil.
-Valeria Bystritskaia is 176 cm tall and her measurements are 86-60-90 cm.
-Following her victory she faced anti-Semitic harassment, despite having not publicized her Jewish background during the Miss Universe pageant.
+She was a favorite to win the title.
+Valeria Bystritskaia is 176 cm tall and her measurements are 86–60–90 cm.
+Following her victory she faced antisemitic harassment, despite having not publicized her Jewish background during the Miss Universe pageant.
 She decided to leave Germany and settled in the United States.